Skip to content

 Horticultural specialists maintain soft and hard elements of the space.
 This will include planting and maintenance activities.

-Landscape construction specialists will install landscapes including building hard surfaces, structures and features and planting.
+Landscape Construction specialists will install landscapes including building hard surfaces, structures and features and planting.
 This will include planting and maintenance activities.
 Horticulture or landscape construction operatives frequently work outdoors year-round and in all weathers.
 They sometimes work at heights for example pruning taller plants and hedges.

 Horticulture or Landscape operatives will require qualifications and or training to undertake activities such as use of machinery.